mmckegg/realtime-templates/README.md

 `data-behaviors` attribute

-## Preserving attributeson Realtime Nodes (element.preserveAttributes)
+## Preserving attributes on Realtime Nodes (element.preserveAttributes)

 If you would like to add a class (or change any other attribute on a DOM node) at runtime using Javascript code rather than via binding, you'll need to set the `preserveAttributes` option to an **array** containing the attribute names you wish the realtime updating to ignore.